 SketchUp Brand Design

-SketchUp’s requirements were diverse and demanding.
-As the art director for this small team, we were tasked with tight deadlines and large volumes of work.
-The marketing team’s design needs ranged from a new design system and full redesign the website, to building upon and improving brand standards in both digital and print formats.
+As the Art Director, I led the small team that was tasked with tight deadlines and large volumes of work.
+The marketing team’s design needs ranged from a new design system and full redesign the website, to building upon and improving brand standards in both digital and print formats

 Project Details